Blue Cat Audio - Software Made by Musicians for Musicians

 Updates

-As you can see in the history log below, we care about constantly updating our products in order to provide you with the latest technology available.
-Please visit often our website to check if Blue Cat's Protector has been updated, or subscribe to our Newsletter to keep you informed with the latest news about our products.
+As you can see in the history log below, we care about constantly updating our products in order to give you the latest technology available.
+Please visit our website often to check if Blue Cat's Protector has been updated, or subscribe to our Newsletter to be informed of the latest news about our products.

 Versions History